mdilli/svsite/docs/install_live.rst

 			ExpiresDefault "access plus 1 day"
 			Header append Cache-Control "public"
 			Options -Indexes
-			Order deny,allow
+			# Order deny,allow    # in older Apaches
-			Allow from all
+			# Allow from all      # in older Apache
+			Require all granted   # in newer Apache
 		</Directory>

 		# Media is similar to static, but without cache.